weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     **Run as administrator)**.

-7. You will now begin the process of copying each of the PowerShell commands (from this step through step 8) from Notepad and pasting and running them in Windows PowerShell.
+7. You will now begin the process of copying each of the PowerShell commands (from this step through step 8) from Notepad and pasting them one at a time into Windows PowerShell and then running them.
     ‎
     ‎‎In the following PowerShell command, the **Set-ADForest** cmdlet modifies the properties of an Active Directory forest, and the **-identity**